-As mentioned above, we faced a significant distribution shift between the training and evaluation sets.
-BM25 model does not train and thus does not suffer from the distribution shift, which is an important factor making this baseline strong.

-Other baselines include modern Transformer-based pretrained models for NLP and code understanding.
-These models are trained to produce meaningful vector representations of code and/or text for the classical code search formulation~\cite{husain_codesearchnet_2019}.
-One such model is CodeBERT~\cite{codebert}; importantly, one of its training objectives is to align the embeddings of a function's code and the corresponding natural language comment, which is close to our task.
-We also evaluated GraphCodeBERT~\cite{guo_graphcodebert_2021} and SynCoBERT~\cite{wang_syncobert_2021} that incorporate abstract syntactic tree (AST) representations for code alongside general text embeddings.
-ASTs are used only during training and not during inference since short snippets used in queries often do not lead to a meaningful AST.
-We used these models as baselines for evaluation and also considered them as base models for \model (see Section~\ref{sec:ablation}).
-We also tried to fine-tune GraphCodeBERT on CodeSearchNet to solve the \dataset task.
-Since our data is noisy, we fine-tuned GraphCodeBERT without AST representations (``GraphCodeBERT (+CSN)'').
-All models in Table~\ref{metrics} (except BM25) are based on RoBERTa and thus have 125M trainable parameters.
+\textbf{Baselines}.
+We use the standard information retrieval baseline \emph{Okapi BM25}~\cite{Robertson1994Okapi}.
+The dataset has a significant distribution shift between training and evaluation; since BM25 does not train, it does not suffer from the shift, which is an important factor making this baseline strong.
+Other baselines include modern Transformer-based pretrained models for NLP and code understanding, trained to produce meaningful vector representations for code and/or text in the context of code search~\cite{husain_codesearchnet_2019}; e.g., CodeBERT~\cite{codebert} aims to align the embeddings of the code and corresponding text.
+We also evaluated GraphCodeBERT (GCB)~\cite{guo_graphcodebert_2021} and SynCoBERT~\cite{wang_syncobert_2021} that incorporate abstract syntactic tree (AST) representations for code.
+ASTs are used in training but not inference since short snippets from queries often do not yield a meaningful AST.
+We considered these models as base models for \model in preliminary experiments, and GCB won.
+We also tried to fine-tune GraphCodeBERT on CodeSearchNet; since our data is noisy, we fine-tuned GraphCodeBERT without ASTs (``GraphCodeBERT (+CSN)'').
+All models in Table~\ref{metrics} (except BM25) are based on RoBERTa, with 125M trainable parameters.